-For 2007, an analysis of salary survey data for the benchmark classes indicates state employees' salaries overall trail their equivalent labor market by 4.06%.
-Table 5 shows the average annual salary comparison between North Carolina's benchmark class titles and the composite market averages for the past four years.
+For 2008, an analysis of salary survey data for the benchmark classes indicates state employees' salaries overall trail their equivalent labor market by 4.87%.
+This was not a significant change over the previous year's analysis, and is generally considered to be a overall favorable competitive position for the state.
+Table 5 shows the average annual salary comparison between North Carolina's benchmark class titles and the composite market averages for the past six years.
 The percent difference should not be directly compared year-to-year because the classes sampled and the total number of classes for each year is different.
 Each year should be viewed as a single snapshot.
-In 2007 over 125 classes were presented to and approved by the State Personnel Commission for classification and pay actions, in addition to the ongoing maintenance of Special Minimum Rates and updating of market rates for Career-banded classes.
+In 2008 over 50 classes were presented to and approved by the State Personnel Commission for classification and pay actions.
+In addition, over 400 salary graded classes that were no longer being utilized (many due to Career-banding being implemented more widely) and over 1,000 obsolete Special Minimum Rates were abolished.
+For those classes with minor market issues at the low end of the range, agencies were given flexibility to pay up to 5% above the minimum for minimally qualified candidates.
+Also, a number of banded classes received band revisions based on routine market work conducted on a biannual basis for those classes.

-Table 5

-OVERALL MARKET COMPARISON
+Table 5 OVERALL MARKET COMPARISON

 Year of Report North Carolina Pay Market Pay % NC Trails Market

+2009 48,711 51,081 -4.43%

 2008 47,722 49,660 -4.06%

 2007 45,597 46,483 -1.94%

 2006 43,215 46,543 - 7.70 %

 2005 41,787 46,035 -10.2 %

 2004 41,431 46,119 -11.3 %

-^{}Average annual salary for NC Benchmark classes only
+\Average annual salary for NC Benchmark classes only